M4cs/aly/README.md

 Aly offers the simplest way to manage, share, and obtain command line aliases!

+Warning: This project is still in early development.
+Minimal testing has been done on Windows!

 ### Table of Contents

 #### I. [Features](https://github.com/M4cs/aly#features)